Doctoral Supervisor Accreditation Policy and Procedures (2011 PhD Statute)

 Staff members new to supervision

-5. Staff who are new to doctoral or masters supervision must also attend the CLeaR workshop The Art of Graduate Research Supervision.
+5. Staff members who are new to doctoral supervision must also attend the Introduction to Research Supervision at University of Auckland workshop.

 Note: It is recommended that an academic new to supervision is mentored by a senior colleague experienced in supervision, or that they co-supervise with a more experienced colleague before undertaking the role as sole supervisor of a masters candidate.